odenipinedo/odenipinedo.github.io/_posts/2018-05-17-introduction.md

 </p>

 <p align="center">
-Art and humor are essential for my life.
+Experiencing joy and laughter are essential elements for my life.
 Moreover, I believe they are key elements for social cohesion in general.
-My life vision and mission is to understand and grow public spaces where nurturing and connectedness happen.
+My life vision and mission is to study, understand and nurture those things that enable social bonds in our common spaces.
 <br><br>
 My primary skillset is organizational strategy, including analytics, design, and planning.
 I have extensive experience in the public, private, and civic sectors.
 <br><br>